superstrong/monica-wiki/Contribute-as-a-developer.md

 Are you interested in giving a hand?
 We can't be more excited about it.
 Thanks in advance!

+Notes:
+* _we are doing everything we can to review pull requests submitted by the community as soon as possible.
+It can take days (or weeks) to finalize a review, going through rounds of changes, etc...
+This is why we kindly ask you to be patient during this process._
+* _no changes are too small.
+If you want to contribute, even fixing a typo will help._

 Here are some guidelines that could help you to get started quickly.

 <!-- This uses the MarkdownTOC's Sublime Text plugin to autogenerate the TOC -->
 <!-- MarkdownTOC autolink="true" depth="4" bracket="round" list_bullets="*" -->